mikavir/rx-decode/README.md

 - **404 page**

-    - When the user navigates to a page that does not exist, they would encounter a 404 page.
-It serves as a safety net for when users encounter broken links or mistyped URLs.
-Allowing this user, would improve the game reputation on how it handles errors.
+    - When users navigate to a non-existent page, they encounter a 404 error page, which serves as a safety net for broken links or mistyped URLs.
+Implementing this feature would enhance the game's reputation for error handling.

 ![screenshot](documentation/features/feature17.png)